IIT Bombay fee hike: Students’ protests intensify; cite move as 'unfair'

 The students submitted a letter to the director in this regard.
 Apart from a complete rollback of the fee hike, the other demands put forth by the collective are an extension in the deadline for the fee payment, increase in the fellowships for the research scholars and transparency in the expenses occurred out of the fees paid by the students.

 Later in the day, the administration sent out the fee circular and opened the portal for the fee payment.
-“The portal was opened on the very same day (19July), when the administration had assured the students that it will arrange for an open-house meeting to address their concerns about the fee hike.
+“The portal was opened on the very same day (July 19), when the administration had assured the students that it will arrange for an open-house meeting to address their concerns about the fee hike.
 If the administration had better faith towards the open-house they themselves had assured, and had any openness for a possible course correction, they could have waited till the open house happens before opening the portal,” said the students’ collective.

 “(The open-house was supposed to happen within a week, so they might not have to wait for too long).
 The IITB Students Against Fee Hike formally condemns the contradictory approach shown by the administration towards this issue, and appeals the administration to be sympathetic towards the concerns of the students and come with an "open mind" for the "open-house."
 Also, it advises students to delay the fee payment till then, said the collective.